 Things have been changing in favor of retail over the past decade or two as retail and law enforcement have banded together, creating coalitions, getting involved with state and national retail associations, enacting legislation aimed at organized retail crime, and sharing information within the private-public sectors concerning criminal acts committed against retailers.

 It is time to add flash-mob theft to crimes against retailers before we find ourselves trailing these types of crimes like we did with organized crime.
 ORC had a healthy foot in our door before retailers recognized it as a serious threat to their businesses.
-It behooves us to be proactive before flash mobs get out of hand.
+It behooves us to be proactive.

 SIDEBAR: Flash Mob Robbery Incidents at Sears